 The Sedgwick Museum welcomes visits from groups.
-All groups must be booked in advance.
-Please follow the guidelines on the Booking and Planning Your Visit page when planning a group visit.
+All group visits must be booked in advance, check the Group Visits page for services offered to groups.

 Admission to the Museum is free, however a donation of £2 per person is appreciated.
 There is a donations box adjacent to the Museum shop.
 If you would like to make a donation in advance online please visit our Support Us page.

 Further information about Location, Access and Facilities is available to check against the requirements of your group.